Pyro Scene

 Fuel Burning Rate[0.00..+∞]

-This defines how much fuel is burned per second.
-This value can never be greater than the amount of fuel you have generated via the Pyro tags.
-For this reason, the Pyro Emitter tag and the Pyro Fuel tag have a Match Burning Rate option that can be enabled with the Continuous Fuel Type to adapt the amount of fuel generated to this parameter so that there is always as much new fuel generated as can be burned.
+This describes how much fuel is burned per second.
+This value can never be higher than the amount of fuel that you have generated via the Pyro Tags.
+For this reason, the Pyro Emitter Tag or Pyro Fuel Tag also has the Match Burning Rate option, which can be activated with the Continuous Fuel Type, to orient the amount of fuel generated to this parameter so that the same amount of fuel is always generated as can be burned.

 Ignition Temperature[-1.00..+∞]

-As soon as the temperatures in your simulation become higher than specified here, the fuel in that area will be ignited.
-It's not the absolute degree of this temperature that matters.
-Even at a simulated temperature of only 20°, the fuel can already be burned if the Ignition Temperature is set to 10°, for example.
+As soon as the temperatures in your simulation are higher than specified here, the fuel is ignited in that area.
+The absolute value of this temperature is therefore not important.
+Even at a simulated temperature of only 20°, the fuel can already be burnt if the Ignition Temperature is set to 10°, for example.

 Density per Fuel[0.00..+∞]

-When a unit of fuel is burned, this density is additionally created in the simulation.
+When a unit of fuel is burned, this density is also created in the simulation.
 Density is represented as smoke in the simulation.

 Temperature per Fuel[0.00..+∞]